12 Best Podcasts for Healing Childhood Trauma

 Understanding Your Past: Podcasts That Illuminate Childhood Roots

 Felicity, a 39-year-old English teacher, often finds herself searching for clarity about her childhood experiences.
 She wants to understand the subtle ways her early years have shaped her adult relationships and emotional patterns.
 Podcasts can be powerful companions in this journey of discovery, offering narratives and expert insights that resonate deeply.
-But while these audio resources can illuminate your past, they rarely replace the nuanced guidance of therapy — especially when childhood wounds run deep.
+But while these audio resources can illuminate your past, they rarely replace the nuanced guidance of therapy.
+Especially when childhood wounds run deep.

 One podcast I frequently recommend for those like Felicity is *The Childhood Unwrapped*.
 It blends personal stories with clinical expertise, unpacking complex trauma concepts in accessible language.
 This podcast aligns well with the Proverbial House of Life framework, helping listeners explore how foundational experiences create the architecture of their emotional world.
 I often see that when listeners begin to identify with these stories, it sparks a critical first step: naming and making sense of their early wounds.

 Another valuable resource is *Healing from Within*, which offers episodes grounded in neuroscience and attachment theory.
 This podcast can help you understand the biological and relational imprints of childhood trauma.
-Clinically, I find it supports the work we do around the Four Exiled Selves — the parts of ourselves that carry pain, fear, or shame from childhood.
+Clinically, I find it supports the work we do around the Four Exiled Selves.
+The parts of ourselves that carry pain, fear, or shame from childhood.
 Hearing these concepts explained aloud can normalize these internal experiences and reduce the isolation many feel.

 If you find yourself resonating with these themes, I encourage you to use podcasts as a supplement to clinical support.
 Start by listening to episodes that resonate most and journaling your reflections.
 When you’re ready, bring those insights into therapy where we can work on the tangible steps toward healing and rebuilding your sense of safety, self-compassion, and connection.
 Podcasts open the door; therapy helps you walk through it.